 See recipe card for quantities.

-Add the dry ingredients to a large bowl and stir to combine.
+In a large bowl, add the dry ingredients and stir to combine.

 In a separate bowl, mash the bananas and add the wet ingredients and stir to combine.

-Spoon into a muffin pan and bake (see full baking instructions below).
+Spoon into a lined or greased muffin pan and bake (see full baking instructions below).

 Substitutions

-- Fruit – you could swap in blueberries or raspberries for the blackberries or do a combination of both!
+- Fruit – Blueberries or raspberries are great swaps for the blackberries or do a combination of both!

-The great thing about these muffins is they are high in fibre, and depending on the milk you use, will contain some protein.
+The great thing about these muffins is they are high in fibre, and contain some protein, although the amount will vary depending on the type of milk you use.
 However, if you would like to turn them into a more balanced snack or meal for your child, you could pair them with some Greek yogurt or cottage cheese (to boost the protein) and add some cut up veggies (for added colour).
 If you are looking for other muffin ideas, you can also check out these apple and pear crumble muffins and ABC (apple, banana, & carrot) muffins here.

 Equipment